-Mainly for women, it is so important that you pay attention to the length of your dress for job interview.
+Mainly for women, it is so important that you pay attention to the length of your dress for job interviews.
 If you are opting for skirt, always go for a mid-length.
-A floor length will be a red carpet dress and too short is a party or summer dress.
+A floor-length will be a red carpet dress and too short is a party or summer dress.
 So, the medium length would be perfect and appropriate dress.

-Men tend to wear less accessories, but youngsters these days use various bands and piercings, which can be of a negative effect too.
-Women should also not go out wearing a lot of things, wear simple jewelry or none at all, watch will ace you.
+Men tend to wear fewer accessories, but youngsters these days use various bands and piercings, which can be of a negative effect too.
+Women should also not go out wearing a lot of things, wear simple jewelry or none at all, the watch will ace you.

 Your accessories must go with your professional clothing and should be as simple as possible.
-Too much accessories will keep you engaged and also will make you feel heavy unnecessarily.
+Too many accessories will keep you engaged and also will make you feel heavy unnecessarily.

 8. Dress like theme-parties: